 Finally the Inquisitor speaks again.

-“By her own mission reports, Kallatar condemns herself; her and her retinue have been in contact with the damned blade for too long, and thus their termination orders merely await my execution – o, how droll of me.”
+“By her own mission reports, Kallatar condemned herself; her agents have been in contact with the damned blade for too long, and thus their termination orders merely await my execution – o, how droll of me.”

 She raises the eyebrow at Mialo yet again, who forces a smile; he’s heard this particular joke a thousand times.
 Overhead the Cherub giggles.

 The Inquisitor sighs.

-Mialo feels some remorse that his research has led to this; the few times he has met Kallatar she was polite to him, and he knows the Mistress respects her and the work she had done for her Ordo over the past few centuries.
+Mialo feels some remorse that his research has led to this; the few times he met Kallatar she was polite to him, and he knew the Mistress respected her and her Ordo agents.

-“My interest in Justification,” she continues, “now resides in this swath of allies she has amassed over the past century.”
+“My interest in Justification,” she continues, “now resides in this swath of lesser allies she has amassed over the past century.”

 She leans forward, thin fingers reaching into the pile of items, selects a small leather journal seemingly at random, tosses it to Mialo; on the cover is embossed a stylised winged skull emblem that the learned Apprentice recognises after a moment.

 “No-one is safe from Heresy, Apprentice Assassin-Investigator Mialo,” says Assassin-Inquisitor Imadeus of the Ordo Sicarius.
 “Even an Imperial Warrant-sanctioned Rogue Trader.”
 She raises that lethal eyebrow at her Apprentice one more time.